CodeverDotDev/codever/README.md

 ## Debugging

-### Frontend
+### UI (Frontend)

 #### Dev Tools in Chromium browsers

 You can use the Dev Tools in Chromium based browsers (e.g. Chrome, Brave).
 Navigate to **Sources** and the file you want to set your break points, like in the following example:

 ![chrome-dev-tools-debugging](documentation/debugging/frontend/debug-frontend-chrome-dev-tools-800x574.png)